JUNO Sensitivity to Invisible Decay Modes of Neutrons: Background estimation

 \section{Background estimation}

 We have introduced all possible background sources in Sec.~\ref{subsec:background_sources}.
 Most backgrounds are formed by the accidental coincidence of two background sources, while the Atm-$\nu$ NC interactions can directly produce a triple coincidence signal.
 In this section, we estimate all types of backgrounds for \Ninv and \NNinv based on the event selection criteria described in Sec.~\ref{sec:es}.
 Subsequently, the pulse shape discrimination technique and the multivariate analysis method will be employed to further suppress the background.
+For instance, for the IBD events followed by an uncorrelated single event, the prompt signals from neutron invisible decays and IBD events are generated by neutrons and positrons, respectively, which exhibit different pulse shapes \cite{psd_measurement, Mollenberg:2014pwa}.
+Consequently, the pulse shape discrimination (PSD) technique can be employed to reject background events.
+Furthermore, the correlations among $E_{1}$, $E_2$, $E_{3}$, $\Delta R_{12}$, $\Delta R_{23}$, $\Delta R_{13}$, $\Delta T_{12}$, and $\Delta T_{23}$ exhibit variations between signal and accidental coincidence background.
+The discrepancies among the time, spatial and energy distributions suggest that the employment of the multivariate analysis (MVA) method will be instrumental in effectively discerning the signals from the backgrounds.
+To ensure the reliability of the results, we have employed two distinct background estimation methods and suppression techniques during the analysis that cross-validated each other.
+The background estimation utilizes both the MC approach and computational methods.
+For suppression methods, one approach does not integrate the PSD into the MVA, whereas the other incorporates the PSD as a variable along with the basic features.
+It is worth noting that these methodologies are employed for background analysis.
+In the ensuing sections, we have opted to elaborate on the method that exhibited very slightly superior performance for each decay mode.